Halving the Cost of Quantum Algorithms with Randomization

-Observe that in both of these examples, the degree of the polynomial approximation scales with the error as $O(\log(1/\epsilon))$.
-This scaling is a generic feature of polynomial approximations to smooth functions.
-To understand this phenomenon, consider expanding a function on $x\in[-1,1]$ in the basis of Chebyshev polynomials as in Eq.~\eqref{eq:ChebyExpansion}:
+Observe that in each of these examples, the degree of the polynomial scales with the error as $O(\log(1/\epsilon))$.
+This scaling is a generic feature of polynomial approximations to smooth functions, which originates from the expansion of a function on $x\in[-1,1]$ in the basis of Chebyshev polynomials (see Eq.~\eqref{eq:ChebyExpansion}):

 As we prove in Appendix~\ref{app:SmoothFunctions}, if $F(x)$ is $C^\infty$ function (i.e., continuous and infinitely differentiable), then its Chebyshev coefficients decay super-polynomially as $|c_n| = e^{-O(n^r)}$ for some exponent $r > 0$.